AranBeitia/instagrammy/README.md

 - **How can we import other CSS/SASS files in SASS?
 Give an example**

 - **Explain the concept of inheritance in SASS.**
+  In Sass, @extend is used to share a set of CSS properties from one selector to another.
+In complicated CSS where many classes are put together, duplication of properties may occurs. ...
+The @extend features makes your code less and facilitates you to rewrite it repeatedly.

 - **Why use @extend?
 Give an example**
+  The @extend directive helps keep your Sass code very clean.
+  %grid { display: grid; grid-gap: 1rem;}
+  .grid-2-columns { @extend %grid; color: red;}
+  .grid-1-column { @extend %grid; color: blue; }